swizzlevixen/ae-expressions/README.md

 # After Effects Expressions

-In the [Files](https://wood.boszko.com:2443/bobtiki/ae-expressions/tree/master) area are the expressions I use in After Effects.
-Some I've developed, and some are based on expressions found on the resource sites below.
-I've tried to credit the original author, where it hasn't been losts to the mists of time.
+The JavaScript files here are [expressions](https://helpx.adobe.com/after-effects/using/expression-basics.html) for After Effects.
+Some I've developed, some are from colleagues and from the resource sites below.
+I've tried to credit the original author in the comments for each script.

+Aside from the code here, there are a number of other resources to help you learn and implement expressions:

-## Expressions Resources
+## Expressions

 - [MotionScript.com](http://www.motionscript.com/) — legendary expressions and scripting resource by Dan Ebberts
 - *[After Effects Expressions](http://www.amazon.com/gp/product/024080936X/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=024080936X&linkCode=as2&tag=opticalpodcast-20&linkId=XTPVQTKOURWFEKRN)* book by Marcus Geduld